Unscrambling The Nutrition Science On Eggs

 Spence's true gripe lies not with the egg itself, but with the yolk.
 One jumbo egg yolk contains around 240 milligrams of cholesterol, nearly as much as an entree I was frightened to Google: the "2/3 lb.
 Hardee's Monster Thickburger."
 In an email, Spence recommended I try his omelet and frittata recipes while writing this article.
 Both are made with egg whites, which he cedes is a healthy source of protein.

-Cholesterol aside, Willet points to other possible health benefits of eggs.
+Cholesterol aside, Willett points to other possible health benefits of eggs.
 They contain some unsaturated fats, associated with a lower risk of heart disease; also iron and a number of vitamins and minerals.
-And a new Finnish study – one not affiliated with the egg industry — even suggests that eating one egg a day could improve long-term cognitive function.
+And a new Finnish study — one not affiliated with the egg industry — even suggests that eating one egg a day could improve long-term cognitive function.

 "Overall it is hard to say that eggs are good or bad," says Willett.
 "They're almost certainly no worse than sugary breakfast cereal or a bagel with cream cheese — probably better.
 In terms of health, they seem to be in the middle somewhere."